schmokel/SocialDataScience/README.md

 ##### Focus

+* The structure of the web
+*
+* How to collect and analyze unstructured data from the web

 ##### Required Readings
 [Marres, Noortje, and Esther Weltevrede.
 2013.
 “Scraping the Social?
 Issues in Live Social Research.”
 Journal of Cultural Economy 6 (3): 313–35](https://doi.org/10.1080/17530350.2013.772070)